 - Although this building is currently vacant, its most recent use was as short-term holiday accommodation.
-This use is proposed to be changed to a café/restaurant use; - Refurbishment, internal alterations, addition of an external dining area and rear extension, and external landscaping; and - Including dining areas, reception and bar, kitchen and amenities. - Capacity for 72 diners, including 37 internal and 35 external seats.
+This use is proposed to be continued. - Adaptive reuse, minor internal renovations and external landscaping.

 - Although this building is currently vacant, its most recent use was as staff accommodation.
-This use is proposed to be changed to short-term holiday accommodation; and - Refurbishment, minor alterations and reconfiguration, including excavation for new garage, and external landscaping.
+This use is proposed to be changed to short-term holiday accommodation. - Adaptive reuse, minor renovations and reconfiguration, including excavation for a new garage, and external landscaping.